AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 # Results
-Here we present the average and standard deviation results of previously ran experiments, and we point to the corresponding `.yml` configuration file so that users can consistently reproduce said experiment.
+Here we present the average and standard deviation results of the current benchmark version.
+We also point to the corresponding `.yml` configuration file used for each configuration so that users can consistently reproduce experiments or build new configurations based on one of them.

 ## ml-100k_enriched
 Experiment ran using the MovieLens-100k dataset with the follwing presented models and their configurations.
 The complete configuration can be found in `config_files/run_ml-100k_enriched.yml`: